iitimii/Cam-Ai/README.md

 - Val_Accuracy: 0.6873

 # Backend Description
-The backend handles the streaming of the footage from the Raspberry Pi onto a client-facing web application.
+The backend handles the footage streaming from the Raspberry Pi onto a client-facing web application.

 ### Backend Working Principle
-- A persistent connection was created using sockets, to link the server with the Raspberry Pi.
+- A persistent connection is created using sockets, to link the server with the Raspberry Pi.
 - The pi transmits the data, which is encoded using OpenCV
-- The footage was then converted to a moving jpeg format and streamed on the front end.
+- The footage is then converted to a moving jpeg format and streamed on the front end.

 ### Tools Required for the Backend
 - Flask: To create the server